Life is short, Eat dessert first

 Step 1

 I used a ruler to create the template for my rag pieces.
-Each pieces is 12″ long and the width of the ruler.
+The strips of cloth are 12″ long and the width of the ruler.
 Mark them off using the pencil and ruler as shown and cut.

 Step 2